 Do your research.
 You may get a lot of bids on your RV listing.
 Choose a transporter who has a history of good reviews pertaining to this type of shipment.
 Decide whether you'd prefer your shipment to be towed or driven, depending on the condition and classification of the RV.

 Make sure you're getting a fair price.
 Our Cost-to-Ship Guide will give you insight into what recent uShip customers have paid to get their RVs shipped.

 Make sure you're covered.
 Chances are, you already have RV insurance.
 You'll also want to make sure the carrier you book with has cargo insurance.
-In addition, we recommend purchasing uShip Cargo Insurance at checkout for added protection.
 Take plenty of pictures of your RV prior to pickup.
 These will become useful in the unlikely event of a damages dispute.